Certified Translation

 001 Translations will stamp your document with its professional stamp and assign it a unique reference number.

-A Sworn Translation (Traduction assermentée) is a translation accompanied by an official endorsement signed by the expert translator and the translation agency that attests to the accuracy and authenticity of the document.
-Sworn Translations (Traductions assermentées) are mainly requested by public administrations and official institutions such as universities, prefectures, town halls, consulates and embassies.
+001 Translations will stamp your document with its professional stamp and assign it a unique reference number.
+A Certified Translation is a translation accompanied by an official endorsement signed by the translator and the translation agency that attests to the accuracy and authenticity of the document.
+Certified Translations are mainly requested by public authorities and official institutions such as universities, town halls, consulates and embassies.

 The steps to be taken depend on the country of destination and the body requesting the translation.